OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

-# Part I: An Easy-to-Read Overview of the Robot Car ("PetitCat") Project: The Basics
+# An Easy-to-Read Overview of the Robot Car ("PetitCat") Project
+# Part I: The Basics

 ##